arrow-kt/arrow-website/content/blog/2024-06-01-intellij-plugin.md

 The plug-in lives in a [separate repository](https://github.com/arrow-kt/arrow-intellij).
 Please let us know your experience, and don't be shy to open issues with suggestions for more features.
-They would help not only you, but potentially every user of the Arrow library.
+They would help not only you but potentially every user of the Arrow library.